ankitapuri/DSA-guide/README.md

      - [Try to Mention the related issue for your PR]

 ## Instructions
-- Create a folder for the topic you wish to code! and add the respective files over it
+- Create a folder for the topic you wish to code! and add the respective files over it.
-- If a folder already exists, add your codes to it
+- If a folder already exists, add your codes to it.
-- Make sure that there would be no repetitions on the same language
+- Make sure that there would be no repetitions on the same language.

 ### Congratulations!🎇